Skip to main content

 • Producer failures: Restarts or errors may temporarily cluster messages on specific partitions

-• Natural data distribution: Some business scenarios naturally create skew (one customer generating 80% of orders)
+• Natural data distribution: Some business scenarios naturally create imbalance (one customer generating 80% of orders)

-Analyze skew trends over time (days or weeks) rather than point-in-time snapshots.
-If skew is transient and self-correcting, monitor but don’t take action.
-Use retention-based cleanup to eventually age out historical skewed data.
+Analyze imbalance trends over time (days or weeks) rather than point-in-time snapshots.
+If imbalance is transient and self-correcting, monitor but don’t take action.
+Use retention-based cleanup to eventually age out historical imbalanced data.

 Yes, use partition reassignment to add replicas to existing topics through Kafka administrative tools: